niklasramo/eventti/README.md

    - A listener function that will be called when the event is emitted.
    - Accepts: [`EventListener`](#eventlistener).
 3. **listenerId**
    - The id for the listener.
-If not provided, the id will be generated by the `emitter.getId` function.
+If not provided, the id will be generated by the `emitter.getId` method.
    - Accepts: [`EventListenerId`](#eventlistenerid).
    - _optional_